Shital769/next-amazon/README.md

 - User authentication and account management
 - Responsive design

-## Created Next Amazon App by using npx create-next-app@latest on Terminal.

-## Published to Github.
+## Created Next Amazon App by using npx create-next-app@latest on Terminal and Published to Github.

 ## List the Products: